An Occurrence at Owl Creek Bridge: Publication and reception

 "An Occurrence at Owl Creek Bridge" was first published in the July 13, 1890, issue of The San Francisco Examiner and collected in the compilation Tales of Soldiers and Civilians (1891).

-Editors of a modern compilation described the story as "one of the most famous and frequently anthologized stories in American literature", Author Kurt Vonnegut wrote in 2005: "I consider anybody a twerp who hasn't read the greatest American short story, which is '[An] Occurrence at Owl Creek Bridge,' by Ambrose Bierce.
+Editors of a modern compilation described the story as "one of the most famous and frequently anthologized stories in American literature".
+Author Kurt Vonnegut wrote in 2005: "I consider anybody a twerp who hasn't read the greatest American short story, which is '[An] Occurrence at Owl Creek Bridge,' by Ambrose Bierce.
 It isn't remotely political.
 It is a flawless example of American genius, like 'Sophisticated Lady' by Duke Ellington or the Franklin stove."

 Analysis

-The real Owl Creek Bridge is in Tennessee; Bierce, who personally assisted in three military executions during his time as a soldier, likely changed the setting to northern Alabama because the actual bridge did not have a railroad near it at the time the story is set.
+The real Owl Creek Bridge is in Tennessee.
+Bierce likely changed the setting to northern Alabama because the actual bridge did not have a railroad near it at the time of the story.

 The story explores the concept of "dying with dignity".
-The story shows the reader that the perception of "dignity" provides no mitigation for the deaths that occur in warfare.
+It shows the reader that the perception of "dignity" provides no mitigation for the deaths that occur in warfare.
 It further demonstrates psychological escape right before death.
 Farquhar experiences an intense delusion to distract him from his inevitable death.
-The moment of horror that the readers experience at the end of the piece, when they realize that he dies, reflects the distortion of reality that Farquhar encounters.
+The moment of horror that the reader experiences at the end of the piece reflects the distortion of reality that Farquhar encounters.

 It is not only the narrator who experiences the story but also the readers themselves.
-As he himself once put it, Bierce detested "bad readers—readers who, lacking the habit of analysis, lack also the faculty of discrimination, and take whatever is put before them, with the broad, blind catholicity of a slop-fed conscience of a parlor pig".
+Bierce said that he detested "bad readers—readers who, lacking the habit of analysis, lack also the faculty of discrimination, and take whatever is put before them, with the broad, blind catholicity of a slop-fed conscience or a parlor pig".

-Farquhar was duped by a Federal scout—and cursory readers on their part are successfully duped by the author who makes them think they are witnessing Farquhar's lucky escape from the gallows.
-Instead, they only witness the hallucination of such an escape taking place in the character's unconscious mind which is governed by the instinct of self-preservation.